Burp Suite Enterprise Edition Terms & Conditions of Supply

 1.1.
 In consideration of the payment by the Licensee of any agreed licence fee and the Licensee agreeing to abide by the terms of the Licence, the Licensor hereby grants to the Licensee a non-exclusive, non-transferable licence for the period (the "Licence Period") specified in the Licensee's order confirmation for the number of scan agents specified therein to use the Software and the Documentation on the terms of the Licence.

-1.2.
-Each installation of Burp Suite Enterprise Edition on an individual computer needs to be activated before it will operate.
+1.3.
+Each installation of Burp Suite Enterprise Edition on an individual computer needs to be activated before it will operate, including subsequent Licences commenced using auto-renewal.
 The number of activations performed for each licence is monitored.
 The Licensor reserves the right to limit the number of activations allowed per licence, and to prevent further activations if this limit is exceeded.

 2. LICENSEE'S WARRANTY AND UNDERTAKINGS